romychab/effects-hilt-plugin/README.md

 ## Prerequisites

-This plugin is intended for kotlin projects which already use [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) dependency injection framework.
+This plugin is designed for Android projects which already use [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) dependency injection framework.

 ## Limitations